-A full summary and analysis of both the temperature and water quality data can be found in the attached PDF documents: "2020 - 2021 Health of the Nashwaak River Report" and the "NWAI 2020 Water Quality Report Card".
-Water quality data was uploaded to the Atlantic Datastream portal.
-We will upload the temperature data soon.
+A full summary and analysis of both the temperature and water quality data can be found in the attached PDF documents: "2021 - 2022 Health of the Nashwaak River Report" and the "NWAI 2021 Water Quality Report Card".
+Water quality data and temperature data were all uploaded to the Atlantic Datastream portal.
 The CABIN results are attached to this report.
 The data was also uploaded to the ECCC database.
-A summary of our aquatic connectivity project can be found in the attached PDF entitled "2020 Aquatic Connectivity Report".
-We have also attached an excel file detailing each barrier culvert surveyed in 2017-2020, engineering sketches for the remediations projects completed in 2020, DTI approval letters, and WAWA permits.
+A summary of our aquatic connectivity project can be found in the attached PDF entitled "2021 Aquatic Connectivity Report".
+We have also attached an excel file detailing each barrier culvert surveyed in 2017-2021, engineering sketches for the remediations projects completed in 2021, DTI approval letters, and WAWA permits.
+In 2021 we successfully removed the Campbell Creek Dam and placed an additional weir at a culvert in Limekiln Brook to facilitate fish passage.